Said-Ait-Driss/gen-auto/README.md

-# Script to generate and collect stored cookies and client stuff in particular websites
+# Script to generate and collect stored cookies and client stuff from particular websites urls

 ## features
  - collect cookies